jhomlala/catcher/README.md

 We need to setup email smtp server, email account and recipient.
 Currently, only Gmail was tested and worked.
 You can try use other email providers, but there can be errors.

 List of all parameters:

-Required:
-* smtpHost - host address of your email, for example host for gmail is smtp.gmail.com
+* smtpHost (required) - host address of your email, for example host for gmail is smtp.gmail.com
-* smtpPort - smtp port of your email, for example port for gmail is 587
+* smtpPort (required) - smtp port of your email, for example port for gmail is 587
-* senderEmail - email from which Catcher will send email (it will be sender of error emails)
+* senderEmail (required) - email from which Catcher will send email (it will be sender of error emails)
-* senderName - name of sender email
+* senderName (required) - name of sender email
-* senderPassword - password for sender email
+* senderPassword (required) - password for sender email
-* recipients - list which contains recipient emails
+* recipients (required) - list which contains recipient emails

-Optional:
-* enableSSL - if your email provider supports SSL, you can enable this option
+* enableSSL (optional) - if your email provider supports SSL, you can enable this option
-* enableDeviceParameters - please look in console handler description
+* enableDeviceParameters (optional) - please look in console handler description
-* enableApplicationParameters - please look in console handler description
+* enableApplicationParameters (optional) - please look in console handler description
-* enableStackTrace - please look in console handler description
+* enableStackTrace (optional) - please look in console handler description
-* enableCustomParameters - please look in console handler description
+* enableCustomParameters (optional) - please look in console handler description
-* emailTitle - custom title of report email, if not set then title will be: `Handled Error: >> [Error name] <<`
+* emailTitle (optional) - custom title of report email, if not set then title will be: `Handled Error: >> [Error name] <<`
-* emailHeader - custom header message before report data
+* emailHeader (optional)-  custom header message before report data
-* sendHtml - enable/disable html data in your email, if enabled then html will be sent and your report will look much better
+* sendHtml (optional) - enable/disable html data in your email, if enabled then html will be sent and your report will look much better
-* printLog - enable/disable debug logs
+* printLog (optional) - enable/disable debug logs

 Example email:
 <p align="center">
 <img src="https://github.com/jhomlala/catcher/blob/master/screenshots/3.png">
 </p>

-### Http Handler
+#### Http Handler

 Http Handler provides feature for sending report to external server.
 Data will be encoded in JSON and sent to specified server.
 Currently only POST request can be send.
 Minimal example: